 “They can have that credit completed during the summer in a fashion where they have three and four hour blocked time,” explained Klitzman.
 “With just a little imagination and creativity, you can see how much more things that opens up and that you can do with that block of time.”

-The Eastern Pulaski School Board met in special session this week to discuss criteria for the selection of a new superintendent.
+The Eastern Pulaski School Board will be meeting in another work session tonight to further discuss criteria to be used in the Superintendent selection process.

 The board had met April 23 to put some initial thoughts on paper and Superintendent Dr. Robert Klitzman will present those ideas again tonight to refresh discussion and initialize more input from the board on what they expect of his successor.